The Trucking Industry Can Have a Disturbing Darkside

 Truck Accident Causes Part 1: Why Do Debris Crashes Happen?

-- Improper maintenance: Mechanical parts can fall from semi-trucks when commercial carriers neglect maintenance.
-These large vehicles are made up of thousands of parts, many of which are made from solid metal or other hard materials.
-In recent years, motorists driving behind semi-trucks have been killed by tank caps, transmission parts and driver shafts coming loose.
+Improper maintenance: Mechanical parts can fall from semi-trucks when commercial carriers neglect maintenance.
+These large vehicles are composed of thousands of parts, many of which are made of solid metal or other hard materials.
+In recent years, motorists driving behind semi-trucks have been killed by tank caps, transmission parts, and drive shafts coming loose.
 Fatalities may have been avoided if commercial carriers had performed proper maintenance.

-- Improper load: Improper loads are another major cause of truck accidents involving debris.
+Improper load: Improper loads are another major cause of truck accidents involving debris.
 Truckers may fail to tie down loads properly.
-Other cases involve trucks that are overloaded or improperly covered.
-There are many cases involving rocks coming loose from trucks and cracking the windshields of motorists.
-In the worst-case scenarios, rocks or other objects weighing many pounds (sometimes several thousand) fall from trucks and fly into lanes of traffic.
+Other cases include trucks that are overloaded or improperly covered.
+There are many cases of rocks dislodged from trucks striking motorists' windshields.
+In worst-case scenarios, stones or other objects weighing many pounds (sometimes several thousand pounds) fall from trucks and fly into traffic lanes.

-- Unsafe driving: Speeding or taking sharp turns may contribute to loads coming loose and hitting other drivers.
+Unsafe driving: Speeding or taking sharp turns may cause loads to shift and hit other drivers.
 Unsafe driving may also knock poorly secured mechanical parts loose from trucks.

-The chance of being hit by loads or other debris is a good reason why you should avoid driving directly behind semi-trucks.
-It is impossible to know which commercial carriers and truckers are not following regulations that can prevent debris coming loose.
-Drivers who are not hit by debris may try to swerve out of the way, losing control and hitting other vehicles.
-They may also exit the road and slam into other objects.
+The risk of being struck by loads or other debris is a good reason to avoid driving directly behind semi-trucks.
+It is impossible to know which commercial carriers and truckers are not complying with regulations that prevent debris from coming loose.
+Drivers who are not struck by debris may swerve to avoid it, lose control, and hit other vehicles.
+They may also leave the road and collide with different objects.

 Why Should You Consider Hiring an Attorney After a Debris Crash?